 Inuit Artist Creative Residency

+In celebration of its 50th-anniversary in 2020, Open Studio is excited to announce a re-launch of the Inuit Artist Creative Residency, welcoming Quvianaqtuk Pudlat in the spring of 2020.
 The 2020 Inuit Artist Creative Residency is generously sponsored by the Government of Canada through the Canadian Northern Economic Development Agency.
 Quvianaqtuk Pudlat will work in collaboration with Open Studio printmakers from March 2 – 14, 2020.
 Pudlat will create two screenprint editions based on his iconic Arctic wildlife drawings.

 Quvianaqtuk Pudlat (b.
 1962, Kinngait/Cape Dorset, Nunavut) is the son of Odlureak Pudlat and Ningeosiaq Pudlat, who were both printmaking artists.
 His grandfather Simeonie Quppapik was a well -known artist, printmaker and typographer.
 For many years, Quvianaqtuk was a well-respected sculptor and his carvings of animals and birds are in many important collections.
 Recently he began drawing and several of his prints have been included in the 2017 and 2018 Cape Dorset Annual Print Collection.
 His graphic work has been exhibited at the Inuit Gallery of Vancouver, Feheley Fine Arts in Toronto and Highpoint Centre for Printmaking in Minneapolis.